Manjampatti

 Manjampatti comes under the Mannavanur Panchayat and sends its Ward Member up to the monthly meetings.
 The people receive no benefit from the Panchayat, and prefer to rely on the Forest Department.
 Manjampatti falls under Kodaikanal Taluk office, and the people must travel far to Kodaikanal for official services such as getting a ration card.
 The ration items (rice, sugar, kerosene) are sent to an agent on the Amaravathi-Munnar Road (SH 17) where the people go to collect them.

-The village has a small part-time general store selling cooking items and two part-time tea shops.
-There is a basic primary school of a type designed for tribal people, which is able to provide Transfer Certificates (TC) to students.
+part-time tea shops.
+There is a basic primary school of a type designed for

 Forest Department Anti-Poaching Camp:

-There is a Forest Department Anti-Poaching Camp with four full-time staff.
-There is a polling station at the Hydro Matric Survey Building in Manjampatti for all voters from Manjampatti, Muthuvankudi and Mungilpallam.
+a Forest Department Anti-Poaching Camp with four full-time staff.
+There is a polling

 The village has a Moopan (headman), assisted by a group of elder men, who organizes activities such as maintaining irrigation channels and resolving disputes, but this position is not recognized in the Panchayat system.
 The Moopan can be of any caste, and serves as long as he has the confidence of the people.
 If someone commits a serious crime, the Moopan will turn the suspect over to the Forest Department, which will arrange for him to be detained by police on the plains.